top of page

 The bottom line?
 We'll do our best to involve as many interested parties as we can.

-• Secondly, when the numbers warrant it we will break the program into two ensembles, which will allow us to involve more individuals, as well as accommodate different levels of commitment, expertise, etc. Perhaps beginning in 2024, there may be:
+• Secondly, if numbers warrant it we may break the program into two ensembles, allowing us to involve more individuals, as well as accommodate different levels of commitment, expertise, etc. Perhaps beginning in 2024, there may be:

 1) A flexible instrumentation group.
 (Expanded combo?
 Saxes and rhythm section?
 Four to six [mixed] horns as a front line?)
 This group will be play more relaxed repertoire and be as much a social opportunity to connect as it is a musicmaking experience.
 Think of it as the Chillumni Band.